How much do adult braces cost?

 If you have dental insurance, the cost of braces for adults will depend on your specific coverage.

 Stainless-steel metal braces - Regular stainless-steel metal braces are still popular because they are affordable and durable.
-Metal braces are the most visible, and they can stain your teeth.
+Metal braces are the most visible.
+If teeth are not brushed properly or taken care of during braces treatment, they may appear discolored once brackets are removed.
 According to CostHelper.com, the average cost of metal braces in the U.S. is about $4,900 without dental insurance and $3,400 with dental insurance.

 Ceramic braces - Ceramic braces blend in with your teeth and aren't as visible, but they can break.

 Lingual braces - Linqual braces are concealed behind your teeth and cost more than stainless steel and ceramic, but require a skillful orthodontist to install.
 They don't work well on small teeth and get in the way of your tongue, so they can potentially cause speech problems and tongue injuries.
 Expect braces installed behind teeth to cost $5,000 to $13,000, but note that many dentists don't offer them.

 Invisalign braces - The company that makes Invisalign braces estimates treatment costs ranging from $3,500 to $8,000.
 However, the national average is $5,600 with insurance, it reports.
 With insurance, it estimates out-of-pocket costs at about $2,100.
 These braces are mostly invisible and are best for people with minor alignment issues.

 In addition to getting braces and having them adjusted (usually once a month), dental preparation is often needed and will affect your overall cost.
 Sometimes you'll need standard dental work—like a deep cleaning or filling replacement—before the orthodontist puts your braces on.
 In some cases, you'll require teeth extractions to facilitate the movement of your teeth.